lawgorithm/tensor-flow_examples/README.md

   * Functional API models
     * Residual_Networks_2022_09_17_15_50_38.ipynb
       * Functional API allows for skip connections in very deep CNNs
+    * Image_segmentation_Unet_v2.ipynb
+      * More skip connections in a "U-shaped" pattern.
+U-Net is a very popular choice for  semantic segmentation tasks.
+U-Net has skip connections to retain information that gets lost during encoding.
+Skip connections send information to every upsampling layer in the decoder from the corresponding downsampling layer in the encoder.
   * Defining datasets
     * tf.keras.preprocessing.image_dataset_from_directory()
       * Transfer_learning_with_MobileNet_v1.ipynb